apmurph/football_betting_aide/README.md

  The main concept of this application is to allow users to quickly view upcoming Premier League matches and compare the Win-Lose-Draw odds from all the active Bookmakers in that market space.
-A statistic section will be introduced to compliment the main section.
-This section will consist of a Premier League table and team information.
+A statistic section is also available to compliment the main section.
+This section consists of the current Premier League table and team statistics.

- This is the core concept behind the application with massive scope to expand and introduce additional features.
+ This is the core concept behind the application with a scope to expand and introduce additional features.
 The second phase of development will involve expanding the statistic section, introducing in-depth historical data.
 The next phase will include a user login in and ability to select historic statistics to build bespoke match predictions and match them to the best match odds in the marketplace.

 *************************************************************************
 TECH STACK

+HTML5 --
-HTML5 -- SCSS and CSS -- Javascript, D3 and jquery
+SCSS and CSS --
+Javascript, Jquery --
+D3, Crossfilter, DC --

 *************************************************************************